OPENDAP/bes/modules/dmrpp_module/data/README.md

 # README
+We have developed an initial set of tools that enable a data provider to easily serve data stored in Amazon's S3 Web Object Store.
+In the current implementaiton, the data must be stored in HDF5 or NetCDF4 files.
+The data do not, however, have to be reformatted to be used with the Hyrax server.
+Furthermore, the data objects are subset 'in-place' from S3 instead of first transferring the object and then serving it, resulting in lower response latency than other solutions for S3 darta access such as those based on FUSE filesystems.
+For data users, access is seamless - there is no difference between access to data stored in S3 or on spinning disk.

+We have conducted tests of this software and the Google Cloud Store and found that it orks with that Web Object Store as well.
+In fact, reconfiguration to GCS is trivial.

 ## Overview
 This directory (_data_) contains module test data, and the scripts, source code, and production rules for tools that can be used to create and process hdf5/netcdf-4 data files to create portable _dmr++_ files whose binary data objects are held in a web object store like AWS S3.

+The _dmr+_ files are the control data used by the server to emnable 'in-place' access and subsetting of data in S3.

 There are three programs for building _dmr++_ files:
 - The program `get_dmrpp` builds a single _dmr++_ file from a single